2mac/windbag/PROTOCOL.md

 The following optional fields are defined and always appear in the given order, when present:

+- Signature
+    - This field consists of one octet representing the length of the signature which follows, and
+    - The Ed25519 signature of the SHA-256 hash of the payload (the multipart field, timestamp, and message content, in that order).
 - Multipart
     - This field consists of two octets: the index of this packet and the index of the final packet in the series, respectively.